Meditation Guidance & Coaching

 -

 Of course, meditation coaching only makes sense if you can commit to consistent practice while we’re working together.
-If this is not possible, consider developmental coaching.
+If this is not possible, consider developmental coaching instead.

 -